• Saturday

 How to start a dialogue about mine danger?

-You can start a conversation about mines with a simple question: «What do you know about mine danger?».
+You can start a conversation about landmines with a simple question: «What do you know about mine danger?».
 Often in schools or during events organized by Red Cross or Emergency Services specialists, children already have some information about landmines.
 If the child says he knows something, ask what exactly he knows and continue the conversation based on his answers.
 If the child is not familiar with this topic, offer to watch an educational cartoon or video together.

-«It is best when information is presented in a casual way: it can be cartoons, interactive games, tests or simple gestures or moves.
+«It is best when information is presented in a casual way: it can be cartoons, interactive games, tests or simple moves.
 This approach does not burden the child emotionally and does not cause excessive fear,» adds Svitlana Dabahian.

 Ruhanka for children from UNICEF.
 Fold the handles like binoculars and put them to the eyes - this is how we indicate to be attentive.
 Moves for children from UNICEF.